antimof/UxPlay/README.md

 [shairplay](https://github.com/juhovh/shairplay), and [playfair](https://github.com/EstebanKubata/playfair).
 (The antimof site is mainly inactive, but periodically posts updates pulled from the [main UxPlay site](https://github.com/FDH2/UxPlay)).

-Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/macOS clients (iPads, iPhones, MacBooks, as well as certain third-party AirPlay-emulator clients on Windows, such as _AirMyPC_) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhones, iPads, MacBooks, as well as certain third-party AirPlay-emulator clients on Windows, such as _AirMyPC_) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and